SavanNaik259/Taharah-cloudflare/replit.md

 ## Recent Changes (Nov 24, 2025)

-### FEATURE: Product Loading Spinners - New Arrivals & Featured Collection (v3.7.0 ✅ COMPLETE)
+### FEATURE: Product Loading Spinners - All Sections (v3.7.0 ✅ COMPLETE)

 **User Request**: "On home page when the new arrivals, all collection and featured collection section products are loading then the loader should show"

 **Solution Implemented**:
-Added professional loading spinners to display while products are loading from Firebase Storage, improving user experience by showing clear visual feedback.
+Added professional loading spinners to display while products are loading from Firebase Storage for ALL three product sections, improving user experience with clear visual feedback.

 **Technical Changes**:
 1. **Created `css/product-loader.css`**: